 These centralized services can provide important functions, such as securing your assets or providing access to credit.
 However, they also insert control over your assets: they can limit withdrawals or require approval for payments.
 And sometimes, that control can lead to bad outcomes for users.
 For instance, Wells Fargo once charged more than 800,000 customers for unneeded auto insurance; making more than 250,000 customers delinquent after the charges piled up.

-Government overreach can also impact these centralized services, such as when the Lebanese central bank limited access to cash withdrawals in 2019.
+Government overreach can also impact these centralized services, such as the Lebanese central bank limiting access to cash withdrawals in the wake of a financial crisis in 2019.
 And while it is easy to think that government overreach is only a problem under oppressive regimes, consider that in 2022, the Canadian government froze the bank accounts of hundreds of protesters.